 We're taking action to clean up the waterways of Vancouver!

-This summer, three Seabins were installed at marinas across Granville Island, including Granville Island Public Dock, Sea Village Marina, and Maritime Market Marina Ltd. These sites were selected due to the significant amount of floatable debris concentrated in those areas.
+Summer of 2021, three Seabins were installed at marinas across Granville Island, including Granville Island Public Dock, Sea Village Marina, and Maritime Market Marina Ltd. These sites were selected due to the significant amount of floatable debris concentrated in those areas.
 By collecting floatable litter, these Seabins are cleaning up False Creek.

 Swim Drink Fish is pleased to bring the Vancouver Plastic Cleanup to BC and support a swimmable Vancouver!

 A Seabin is an innovative technology that skims the surface of the water using an electric pump that filters water 24/7.
 Trash Skimmers collect floating debris such as macroplastics, microplastics as small as 2mm, microfibers, hydrocarbons, and contaminated organic waste like seaweed.
 Essentially, a Seabin is a floating garbage bin that captures plastic pollution before it travels further into the sea and enters the food chain.

 How does a Seabin work?